ainfanzon/MariaDB_examples/docker_files/README.md

 ## Build a Image

-To build the images you need to change directories to the in you Docker registry run the following commands:
+To build the images you need to change to the <INSTALL DIR>/docker_files directory.
+The run the following __docker build__ commands to create the images in your Docker registry.

 1. For Columnstore - __$ docker build --rm -t mdbax4 - < Dockerfile.mcs__
 2. For MaxScale - __$ docker build --rm -t mdbmxscl - < Dockerfile.mxscl__